 Kentucky Arts Council (KAC)

-Grants to Kentucky PreK-12th grade teachers and groups of teachers to host artists for one to four-week residencies to implement innovative arts projects that involve students.
-Funding is intended to integrate the arts into the daily curriculum and classroom instruction.
+Grants to Kentucky PreK-12 public or private school teachers and groups of teachers to host artists for one to four-week residencies to implement innovative arts projects that involve students.
+Funding is intended to integrate the arts into the daily curriculum and classroom instruction after the residency is completed.

 The Teaching Art Together Grant Program enables teachers to implement artist residencies in their schools.
 The emphasis should always be on involving teachers and students directly in the creative artistic process in any arts discipline.
 Teachers and artists work in partnership to design and implement the residencies.
 Residencies may be focused on a specific arts discipline or the arts through cross-curricular pairings such as dance integrated into a math curriculum, new media integrated into a science curriculum, etc.